cmordzinski/evm-tools/js/README.md

 <pre>
 cd token-filter
 npm install
-node filter.js
+node src/app.js
-cat filter.txt - this is where filtered pairs that make the cut will be written to
+cat output/filter.txt - this is where filtered pairs that make the cut will be written to
 </pre>